u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 I think so, especially in technical fields which have been influenced by Open Source software, which made it easier to embrace Open Science methodology (physics, computer science, ml/ai).

 Yet other fields with high impact on society -- life sciences, etc. remain plagued by these issues.
-While there are attempts to experiment from within, they're met with significant inertia, making incremental or drastic change to adapt it to the digital age virtually impossible.
+Attempts to address these from within are met with significant inertia, making any meaningful change to adapt the system to the digital age virtually impossible.

 ## A Shifting Federal Landscape